What Scrolling on Social Media Hasn’t Given You

 -

-For women navigating burnout, trauma, anxiety, people-pleasing, and the deep work of reclaiming their inner world.
+For women navigating burnout, trauma, anxiety, people-pleasing.

 $250 per session.
 May be covered by your insurance.